 But there’s only one thing that really matters… how much of it you’re able to actually put it into practice.
 Simple as that.
 Information is useless until it turns into action.

 So if we know what we’re supposed to be doing, why aren’t we doing it?
 The hardest part for almost everyone is just knowing where to start.
 (Much less to maintain the New Year’s Resolutions we say we’re going to do.)

 Good health is a lifelong journey of daily education and daily practice.
 So the key to making it work is setting up a daily “habit of health” into your morning routine.
 Not your afternoon routine or your bedtime routine.
-Your morning routine − do this first, before the daily distractions of life come in and you’re pulled into a million different directions.
+Your morning routine.
+Do this first, before the daily distractions of life come in and you’re pulled in a million different directions.

 If you’ve ever made a New Year’s resolution you couldn’t keep, or if you’ve ever felt overwhelmed with your never-ending lists of things to do, you’re not alone.
 It’s not just “excuses” or “busyness” that keeps us from doing the work to get healthy.
 It’s very real.
 As a society, we’re just “getting by” more often than not.

 But there is a solution.
 And it’s easier than you might think once you get started with this very specific morning routine.
 This one little change will form the foundation of making you and your health a top priority each day… while setting you up each morning to have the best day possible.

 5 Steps to Creating the Habit of Health in Just 30 Minutes a Day

 Take just 30 minutes each morning when you first wake up to go through this quick 5-step routine, and see if your life (and health!) doesn’t begin to shift and change in ways you never imagined.
 If you have to wake up 30 minutes earlier, set your alarm clock.
 Commit to doing it for one month − regardless of how you feel first thing in the morning.